The Undeniable Advantages of an ADU or Casita in New Home Design and Construction

 The concept of the “share” economy has taken a firm hold in the last few years, with services like Airbnb causing homeowners to rethink how they utilize their property.
 ADUs and Casitas make excellent fodder for rentals, whether short term or long term.
 These spaces make affordable options for long term renters, whether they don’t need a lot of space, don’t have a lot of possessions, or are just simply trying to economize.
 With the shortage of affordable housing in Portland and in many cities, many more people are turning to these types of homes.
 These spaces can also easily be turned into short term vacation rentals, or in the case of Kol Peterson, can be used as the homeowner’s main residence while they rent the main house.
 With the main house functioning as the rental, the owner can often net enough profit to contribute greatly to or even entirely cover their mortgage payment while they live in the ADU.

 While these factors are obviously of great benefit to homeowners, Casitas and ADUs also provide great benefit to builders.
 With so many people building these structures on their existing properties, the option to build new construction with a Casita built in offers a great ROI for builders.
 Getting ahead of the trend by including a Casita with your new home provides a huge selling point and, if done right, will greatly increase the value of the home.
-With this recently completed project, we included a 462 sf ADU, complete with its own covered porch and patio, completely separate private entrance, and full kitchen, bath, and bedroom.
+With this recently completed project, we included a 462 sf accessory dwelling unit, complete with its own covered porch and patio, completely separate private entrance, and full kitchen, bath, and bedroom.

 There has never been a better time to build an ADU or Casita on your property, and if you are thinking about building a new home and want one built in, there is no better than place Mark Stewart Home Design to help you out.
-Click here to view all of our house plans with attached and detached Casitas.
+Click here to view all of our home plans with attached and detached Casitas.